Localization theorem for homological vector fields: The supergroup Gu

-The supergroup $\widetilde{G_u}$ was introduced in \cite{sherman2022symmetriesDS}, and was computed in several cases when $G=GL(m|n),Q(n)$, or when $G$ is 'split', meaning that $\g_{\ol{1}}$ is an ideal of $\g$.
+The supergroup $\widetilde{G_u}$ was introduced in \cite{sherman2022symmetriesDS}, and was computed in several cases when $G=GL(m|n),Q(n)$, or when $G$ is 'split', meaning that $\g_{\ol{1}}$ is an ideal of $\g$ (equivalently $G=G_0\ltimes\Pi V$, where $V$ is a finite-dimensional $G_0$-module).
 However the computations heavily relied on being able to work in coordinates and perform explicit computations.
-We will see that with the localization theorem we can compute the supergroup $\widetilde{G_u}$ for a wide range of $u$.
+We will see that with the localization theorem we can compute the supergroup $\widetilde{G_u}$ for a wide range of $u$, and without appealing to coordinates.

+In what follows, we write $C(u)$ for the centralizer subgroup of $u$ in $G$.
 We begin with the following:

 \begin{lemma} The vanishing set of the adjoint vector field $u_{ad}$ is $C(u)_0\sub G_0$. \end{lemma}